mariam138/legacy-of-dubai/README.md

 # Legacy of Dubai: From Sands to Skyscrapers
 ## Introduction
 **Legacy of Dubai** is a website which goes into depth on the history of Dubai, from its beginnings as a Dessert emirate into the luxurious, glamorous City we know of today.
-The site is targetted towards people who want to learn more about Dubai and its rich history, especially those who are planning to visit Dubai or have already done so. **Legacy of Dubai** will be a useful tourist site for tourists and non-tourists alike who take great interest in Middle Eastern history and culture.
+The site is targetted towards people who want to learn more about Dubai and its rich history, especially those who are planning to visit Dubai or have already done so. **Legacy of Dubai** will be a useful site for tourists and non-tourists alike who take great interest in Middle Eastern history and culture.

 ## Credits
 ### Content